 Through the use of a tried-and-true four-bar linkage, the MTR frame provides 145mm of rear-wheel travel.

 Top companies like Specialized and Canyon choose this design because it keeps the suspension engaged when you need it most—when you’re slamming on the brakes while descending the hardest trails.
-All throughout, sealed bearings are specified for greater sensitivity.
+Throughout, sealed bearings are specified for greater sensitivity.

 The squared-off tubing at the back uses the most recent 148mm-wide Boost hub spacing (which allows room for a stronger wheel with a wider spoke brace angle).
 However, you can see where Boardman cut corners on the suspension budget because you receive a traditional quick-release (QR) skewer as opposed to the MHT’s sturdier and more reliable bolt-through axle.